Skip to main content

 All CollectionsAccessibility HelpARIA

-Hiding Semantics with role=presentation
+Hiding HTML Semantics with role=presentation

-Updated over 6 months ago
+Updated over 3 weeks ago

 Are you being flagged for one of the following Accessibility issues?